I'm currently an enterprise software executive with tremendous passion for the life sciences.

 Prior to my startup career, I was an academic scientist, completing my career as a postdoctoral fellow at Harvard University in the Department of Chemistry & Chemical Biology working for George Whitesides.

-The one thing about science that nobody ever tells you is that the more you learn, the more you realize how little you actually know about the world.
+In science and business, the one thing that nobody ever tells you is that the more you learn, the more you realize how little you actually know about the world.

-Much of my life has been spent studying science/engineering and developing new knowledge (research).
+Much of my youth was spent studying science/engineering and developing new knowledge (research).
 I grew up in upstate New York and was fortunate to start doing laboratory research at age 16 at the (now) College of Nanoscale Science & Engineering.

 At Harvard, my research interests are broad: composites, molecular self-assembly, and robotics, to name a few.
 I am fortunate to work with a group of diverse and intellectually curious people from all over the world.
 Additionally, I have enjoyed working for George since, I believe, his framework for doing science is both pragmatic and unique.
 Needless to say, he is both respected (#1 living chemist in the world by H-index) and notorious ("you don't have to be particularly smart to do good science") within the field of chemistry and materials science.

 Prior to Harvard, I was a JSPS Fellow at the University of Tokyo in the laboratory of Prof. Takuzo Aida where I studied batteries based on graphene.
 I completed my PhD in Materials Science & Engineering at Northwestern University where I was a NERC Fellow and ISEN Fellow under the advisement of Professor Samuel Stupp.
 My doctoral research was in molecular self-assembly; I developed functional hydrogen bonded networks for organic electronics, optics, and biomaterials.

 For more information about my research, please click here.